+On the Axiom tab, in the Administration group, click Manage > Processes > Process Definitions.

+NOTE: In systems with installed products, this feature may be located on the Admin tab.
+In the Workflow group, click Process Management > Process Definitions.

-- On the Axiom tab, in the Administration group, click Manage > Processes > Process Definitions. - The Axiom Explorer dialog opens, filtered to show the Process Definition Library.
-If you have permission to one or more Process Definition folders for file groups, you can also create process definitions within those folders. - 2.
-Right-click the Process Definition Library (or a file group Process Definition folder), then click New > Process Definition.
+The Axiom Explorer dialog opens, filtered to show the Process Definition Library.
+If you have access to the Process Definitions folder for any file groups, those folders also display here.

+2. Right-click the Process Definition Library (or a subfolder), then click New > Process Definition.
+If you want to create a process definition for a file group, you can right-click the Process Definitions folder in the file group.